 However, OIs are still a problem for many people with HIV.
 Some people with HIV get OIs for the following reasons:

-- About 15% of people who have HIV don’t know that they are infected.
+- According to the Centers for Disease Control and Prevention (CDC), in 2016, about 14% of people with HIV in the United States did not know that they had HIV.
 An OI may be the first sign that they have HIV.

 - Some people who know they have HIV aren't getting treatment with HIV medicines.
 Without HIV treatment, they are more likely to get an OI.